dhis2/docker-deployment/README.md

 make backup
 ```

+Execute the above command should create two files in the `./backups` directory.
+One for the database and one for the file storage.
+Please see the [Backup Database](#backup-database) and [Backup File Storage](#backup-file-storage) sections for more details.

 #### Backup Database

 The database can be backed up in two different formats: `custom` and `plain`.
 The default format is `custom` but it can be changed by setting the `POSTGRES_BACKUP_FORMAT` environment variable to either value.